Quidoo/english-for_designers/03-aboutness/index.md

 # Jiří Chyla

+## About me

-## Hello there.
-My name is Jirka, Jiří, Jiřík or George and I am graphic desginer, artist and drummer based in Jirkov.
+Hello there.
+My name is Jirka, Jiří, Jiřík or George and I am a graphic desginer, artist and drummer based in Jirkov.

 - [View Selected Case Study](case-study.md) <!-- A link to your case study -->